Derreck Ogden with his daughter in Stuart, Florida

 Responsible growth.
 Protected waterways.
 A Stuart that still feels like Stuart — for our kids and theirs.

 Grassroots.
-Not bought.
-Capped at $100 per donor.
+Not bought. $100 per donation.

 Keep Stuart, Stuart